 One of the most impactful ways you can support your partner is by removing any expectations around intimacy, especially penetrative intimacy.
 Pressure to perform or "fix" the issue can exacerbate feelings of anxiety and inadequacy.
 Instead, focus on building emotional safety:

-Reinforce that your affection and love are unconditional.
+- Reinforce that your affection and love are unconditional.

-Explicitly communicate that penetration is not a requirement for intimacy.
+- Explicitly communicate that penetration is not a requirement for intimacy.

-Foster an environment where your partner feels completely safe expressing their fears and emotions without fear of judgment or rejection.
+- Foster an environment where your partner feels completely safe expressing their fears and emotions without fear of judgment or rejection.

 Respect Your Partner’s Pace

-Healing from vaginismus and overcoming fear of penetration is a deeply personal journey.
+easing from vaginismus and overcoming fear of penetration is a deeply personal journey.
 Respect your partner's pace, and resist the urge to hurry the process along.
 Gentle encouragement and patience are powerful allies in this journey.
 Celebrate small victories and be empathetic during setbacks.

 Foster Open and Curious Conversations